![]() |

 As I mentioned, I've been a big fan of Dragnet and Jack Webb since seeing the 1960s revival on TV.
 Locally the reruns appeared on Channel 43.
 They had a big effect on me and probably shaped a lot of my longstanding attitudes about drugs and the law.

 Anyway, for some reason Dragnet seemed to figure prominently in my life during the latter part of my high school days.
-Besides the Dragnet reruns on TV, I bought an old Mad paperback (at the Book Seller Paperback Exchange on Griswold) that included a hilarious parody of the 1950s version of the show.
+Besides watching the Dragnet reruns on TV, I bought an old Mad paperback (at the Book Seller Paperback Exchange on Griswold) that included a hilarious parody of the 1950s version of the show.
 Here it is, courtesy of Bart Solenthaler's flickr page.
 I love the preoccupation with cigarettes (which is understandable since the show was sponsored by a cigarette company).

 I also remember seeing a Dragnet parody with Daffy Duck and Porky Pig for the first time back then.
 It was one of the cartoons in rotation on The Porky Pig Show, which I watched a little bit each day while getting ready to head off to Admiral King High School.![]() |